How to Get an EIN for Your Business for Free!

 1. What is an EIN?

 An Employer Identification Number (EIN) is a unique nine-digit identifier assigned by the IRS to businesses for tax purposes.
-It serves as your real estate business's tax identification number and is used to identify your entity when filing tax returns, opening business bank accounts, and conducting various financial transactions.
+It serves as your business's tax identification number and is used to identify your entity when filing tax returns, opening business bank accounts, and conducting various financial transactions.

 2. How to Obtain an EIN: